madetech/handbook/guides/welfare/paid_counselling.md

 ## Other options

 You are also welcome to pick your own therapist/counsellor.
 We can contribute up to £60 per session for the first 6 sessions.

+If there's anything we're not currently doing or offering to support your wellbeing at Made Tech, you can reach out to the People Team via Slack or people@madetech.com to share what we could be doing to support you better.